You have the power to make choices about your healthcare. An Advance Directive is your voice when you cannot speak for yourself.

 Living Will – A living will tells your doctor that you want to be allowed to die a natural death if:

-You are sick or hurt that medical treatment, heroic measures, or artificial means would only delay your dying but not restore your health.
+You are sick or hurt and medical treatment, heroic measures, or artificial means would only delay your dying but not restore your health.

 You are in a coma that you will not wake from.